CoderPriya/intro-docker/README.md

 ![Docker distribution](https://raw.github.com/nsaboo/intro-docker/gh-pages/img/docker_distribution.png)

-A (hosted) service containing repositories of images which responds to the Registry API.
+> A (hosted) service containing repositories of images which responds to the Registry API.
+* toolset to pack, ship, store, and deliver content.

 ---